An economical model for $B$-flavour and $a_\mu$ anomalies from SO(10) grand unification: Introduction

-Extension of the SM by a solo $\widetilde{L}$ resulting from the $SO(10)$ at the low energy has been studied in Ref.~\cite{Aydemir:2019ynb} to address only the $R_{D^{(*)}}$ anomalies, where the $SO(10)$ multiplet $\mathbf{10}_H$ is taken as real.
+Extension of the SM by a solo $\widetilde{L}$ resulting from a real $\mathrm{SO}(10)$ multiplet, $\mathbf{10}_H$, has been studied in Ref.~\cite{Aydemir:2019ynb} to address only the $R_{D^{(*)}}$ anomalies.
 The more popular scenario in the literature is the one with the complex(ified) version of the $\mathbf{10}_H$ multiplet~\cite{Bajc:2005zf,Babu:2015bna}, which has its advantages in the context of the fermion mass relations and requires less number of large GUT multiplets compared to the real case~\cite{Babu:2016bmy}.
-The complex multiplet $\mathbf{10}_H$ yields two EW Higgs doublets along with two $\widetilde{L}$ fields, which are taken as light at the TeV-scale in our scenario.
+The complex multiplet $\mathbf{10}_H$ yields two Higgs doublets along with two $\widetilde{L}$ fields, which are assumed to lie at the TeV-scale in our scenario.
 The fact that TeV-scale 2-Higgs doublet models (2HDMs) are themselves phenomenologically favorable for multiple reasons (see~\cite{Branco:2011iw} for a review) makes this scenario even more appealing to explore.

 The TeV-scale particle content of the model does not lead to gauge-coupling unification at the purported GUT scale, where the masses of the rest of the particles are assumed to lie.
 Therefore, we follow the common route of inserting a single intermediate stage where the active gauge group is the Pati-Salam group, $\mathrm{SU}(4)_{\mathcal{C}}\otimes \mathrm{SU}(2)_L\otimes \mathrm{SU}(2)_R$, the breaking of which appears to be favored by various phenomenological bounds~\cite{Altarelli:2013aqa}.
-In our model, the $\mathrm{SO}(10)$ symmetry is thus broken into the Pati-Salam gauge group at the unification scale $M_U$, whereas the Pati-Salam symmetry is broken into the SM gauge group at an intermediate energy scale $M_{\mathrm{PS}}$.
+In our model, the $\mathrm{SO}(10)$ symmetry is thus broken at the unification scale $M_U$ into the Pati-Salam gauge group, which itself subsequently breaks into the SM gauge group at an intermediate energy scale $M_{\mathrm{PS}}$.

-Furthermore, a Peccei-Quinn global symmetry, $U(1)_{\mathrm{PQ}}$~\cite{Peccei:1977hh,Weinberg:1977ma,Wilczek:1977pj}, is introduced along with a singlet scalar, which provides the axion that resolves the strong CP problem and constitutes a dark matter (DM) candidate, upon acquiring a vacuum expectation value (VEV)~\cite{Babu:1992ia,Bajc:2005zf,Babu:2015bna,Ernst:2018bib}.
-The couplings of the leptoquarks that can potentially lead to proton decay are forbidden by a discrete symmetry, leftover from the broken $U(1)_{\mathrm{PQ}}$ and identified with the baryon number, as we will discuss later in this paper.
+Furthermore, a Peccei-Quinn global symmetry, U(1)$_{\mathrm{PQ}}$~\cite{Peccei:1977hh,Weinberg:1977ma,Wilczek:1977pj}, is introduced along with a singlet scalar, which provides the axion that resolves the strong CP problem and constitutes a dark matter (DM) candidate upon acquiring a vacuum expectation value (VEV)~\cite{Babu:1992ia,Bajc:2005zf,Babu:2015bna,Ernst:2018bib}.
+The couplings of the leptoquarks that can potentially lead to proton decay are forbidden by imposing a discrete symmetry, identified with the baryon number, as we will discuss in the next section.

 A 2HDM, which the Higgs sector of our low-energy model resembles, can itself explain $\Delta a_\mu$, albeit in a very narrow parameter space region, due to the presence of a charged scalar, $H^\pm$~\cite{Broggio:2014mna,Wang:2014sda,Ilisie:2015tra,Omura:2015nja,Abe:2015oca,Chun:2015hsa,Chun:2015xfx,Han:2015yys,Chun:2016hzs,Cherchiglia:2016eui,Cherchiglia:2017uwv,Wang:2018hnw,Chun:2019oix,Iguro:2019sly,Chun:2019sjo,Jana:2020pxx,Li:2020dbg,Keung:2021rps,Ferreira:2021gke,Han:2021gfu,Chun:2021rtk,Jueid:2021avn,Athron:2021iuf,Hou:2021qmf,Dey:2021pyn,Hou:2021sfl}.
 It has also been studied as a prospect accommodating the $R_{D^{(*)}}$ anomalies~\cite{Athron:2021auq}, and found to serve the purpose only with additional structure~\cite{Crivellin:2015hha,Chen:2017eby,Li:2018rax,Ghosh:2020tfq,Chen:2021vzk} (again, in the bottom-up approach).
 In the model explored in this article, the synergy between the two copies of $\widetilde{L}$ augmenting the GUT-inspired 2HDM at the low energy provides a rather natural recipe for explaining these anomalies.
 Our analysis shows that even in the most minimal scenario of this model, they can indeed be successfully addressed simultaneously.